DataBassGit/AgentForge/docs/Agents/AgentMethods.md

     return parsed_result
 ```

-**Note**: This method is designed to be overridden by [SubAgents](SubAgentCreation.md) for custom output generation, depending on their specific requirements.
+**Note**: This method is designed to be overridden by [SubAgents](SubAgentCreation.md) for custom output generation depending on their specific requirements.

 ---